Search the best hotels in Adelaide

 Once upon a time Adelaide's main appeals were its graceful religious architecture and the fact that it was set up as a free colony, rather than a penal colony.
 But these days Adelaide is known for a lot more - the arts and festival scene is exuberant, the foodie scene thrives on its position, by the wine regions of the Clare Valley and McLaren Vale, and there's a multicultural wave gradually stretching the city's traditionally conservative nature.
 Our Guru's recommendations for the best places to stay in Adelaide range from chic city boutique hotels to rambling old farmsteads in the Adelaide Hills.

-- And it's definitely worth visiting Adelaide during festival time - which is almost always - as the city really comes alive and venues pop up all over the place.
+- And it's definitely worth visiting Adelaide during festival time - which is almost always! - as the city really comes alive and venues pop up all over the place.

 - You might also want to get out into the wine regions for a tasting or two, visit the Oval for some sport, take a stroll in the hills or on the plains and take a day trip out to Kangaroo Island.

 Our pick of the best places to stay in Adelaide all make ideal bases for exploring this great city and the surrounding area.

 For great value in the centre of town

 - The Clarion Hotel Soho is right in the centre of town, with all the mod. cons., chic design and a regularly changing art exhibition on display.
 As well as being close to everything the Clarion Hotel has a roof top pool with views over the skyline.

 - The Franklin is a quirky, seven room boutique hotel in the heart of the city.
 As well as being small and perfectly designed, The Franklin offers guests free use of its bicycles.
 And all for around £80 per night.